Children with disability: education rights and entitlements

 When do the Disability Standards for Education apply?

-The Standards cover the entire time that a person goes to a school or education or training course – from the time she applies to enrol right up to the time she finishes.
+The Standards cover the entire time that a person goes to a school or education or training course – from when they apply to enrol right up to when they finish.

 The Standards say it’s against the law to discriminate against someone because of disability at any of the following times: